 So last question.
 Did Tobey Maguire ever reach out to you for treating you like shit and essentially asking you to bark like a seal for a tip?

-Can you ever look at this guy as Spider-Man again?
+Can you ever look at this guy as Spiderman the same way again?

 For more about Molly, see her website: http://www.immollybloom.com/